Expert says cop was justified in pinning down George Floyd

 Brodd: “Yes.”

-The prosecutor hammered away at Brodd, saying a reasonable officer in Chauvin's position with his knee on Floyd’s neck would have known that Floyd stopped resisting, that another officer told him he couldn’t find a pulse, and that others had said Floyd had passed out and was no longer breathing.

-“And the defendant’s position is, and was, and remains, as we see here at this moment, in this time, in this clip - on top of Mr. Floyd on the street.
-Isn’t that right?”
-Schleicher asked, as he banged his hand on the podium repeatedly.

-Under questioning by the defence, Brodd also testified that bystanders yelling at the officers to get off Floyd complicated the situation for Chauvin and the others by causing them to wonder whether the crowd was becoming a threat, too.
+Under questioning by the defence, Brodd also testified that bystanders yelling at police to get off Floyd complicated the situation for Chauvin and the others by causing them to wonder whether the crowd was becoming a threat, too.

 READ: Police used inappropriate 'deadly force' on George Floyd: Expert